 Speaking of robes, don’t let the table above fool you: a robe doesn’t have to be useless.
 Like all other items, it can be infused with a Pebble of Power!

 Pebbles of Power

-Each Pebble of Power holds a tiny fraction of the incredible potency once exhibited by the Elderstone.
-There are seven different types: fire, ice, thunder, light, life, shadow, and death.
+Each Pebble of Power holds a tiny fraction of the incredible potency of the Elderstone.
+There are seven different types: fire, ice, thunder, light, shadow, life, and death.

 Pebbles may be equipped, allowing you to cast spells.
 They can also be permanently infused into clothing, armor, shields, and weapons, imbuing them with magical properties.
 Just be aware that while enchanted weapons will inflict extra damage (and possibly status effects) on your enemies, they will also drain your energy slightly faster than mundane weapons.

 The effects of each Pebble are as follows:

 |Energy Regen. +1|